titanicoctopus/Notes/First valley.md

 [[Lore]]

 - The first valley is the first place made by raaf with the prime elemental and their forge.
-	- Abstract shapes are carve
+	- Abstract shapes are carved in the stone in wild patterns.
 - Raaf appointed the elders to oversee further creation.
 - Folk, spirits and beast emerged in the first valley
 - Some folk chose to live near the forge.